This guide was originally written and published in 2020 and has been updated. Some dishes and products may have changed since.

 Whether you’re looking for a store that celebrates Christmas year round to get an ornament for your tree, a chocolate shop for some salted caramel treats, or looking to grab a bucket of much-needed popcorn to snack on in front of the TV while watching a good movie at night, the shops on Main Street definitely have your back.
 At The Adirondack Popcorn Co. you’ll find a variety of popcorn options to choose from for your snacking needs.
 The Lake Placid Christmas Company has holiday decor for you to save to use year after year.
 Pure Placid has quite a few accessories and beautifully smelling lotions, soaps, and more.
 Adirondack Chocolates has delicious salted caramel turtles available in milk and dark.
 There are so many places to explore and grab a souvenir to take home with you!

-In the brisk cold of the night, we walked down Main Street and approached Luna restaurant.
-After being seated at a cozy table by the window, we ordered some drinks and relaxed together.
-We sipped our ice cold dirty martinis and waited for our appetizer of burrata bruschetta served with homemade bread and tomato salsa.
+In the evening, we walked down Main Street and approached Luna restaurant.
+After being seated at a cozy table by the window, we ordered some ice cold dirty martinis and waited for our appetizer of burrata bruschetta served with homemade bread and tomato salsa.
 We decided to split the clams in a white sauce over linguine and the veal oscar with a side of asparagus, mashed potatoes, a tender 4 oz lobster tail, and bearnaise sauce.
 The pork was juicy and perfectly cooked, served with creamy dipping sauce.

 46 sandwich options